castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 ---
 title: Install Minikube
-date: "2019-05-08T22:12:03.284Z"
+date: "2019-05-05T22:12:03.284Z"
 author: Ben Ebsworth
-description: 'Instructions for the installation, upgrade and other customisations of a Minikube install on MacOS'
+description: 'Instructions for the installation, upgrade and other customization of a Minikube install on MacOS.
+As well as a basic example of deploying a service and exposing it for local access'
-labels: technology,kubernetes,developer experience,minikube
+labels: technology,kubernetes,developer experience
 release: true
 ---
 ![Minikube](/minikube.png)
-Minikube is a "blessed" or kubernetes community endoursed mechanism to run a [Kubernetes](https://kubernetes.io) cluster locally.
-Minikube provides a streamlined way of managing the bootstrap process of the Kubernetes cluster as well as the interaction of the chosen virtualisation tooling, on MacOS this could be either [Virtualbox](https://www.virtualbox.org/wiki/Downloads), [HyperKit](https://github.com/moby/hyperkit), [VMware](https://my.vmware.com/en/web/vmware/info/slug/desktop_end_user_computing/vmware_fusion/11_0).
+Minikube is a "blessed" or kubernetes community endorsed mechanism to run a [Kubernetes](https://kubernetes.io) cluster locally.
+Minikube provides a streamlined way of managing the bootstrap process of the Kubernetes cluster as well as the interaction of the chosen virtualization tooling, on MacOS this could be either [Virtualbox](https://www.virtualbox.org/wiki/Downloads), [HyperKit](https://github.com/moby/hyperkit), [VMware](https://my.vmware.com/en/web/vmware/info/slug/desktop_end_user_computing/vmware_fusion/11_0).

 In this post we'll try and capture all of the common steps required to standup a local environment to enable test and development of applications locally.
 Some of the challenges we'll address are as follows:

 * is a clear-cut way to bring up an environment end-to-end
 * exposing services locally to view/interact with deployed application
-* managing _kubectl_ context to switch between local development environment and potentially a remote cluster and available CLI tools to suppor this.
+* managing _kubectl_ context to switch between local development environment and potentially a remote cluster and available CLI tools to support this.

 ## Pre-requisites